Buildings & Grounds

 Wayne Bartholomew Family Park is located at 1090 South 2900 East and is open from dawn to dusk, Sunday through Saturday.

 Parking permits are required at Wayne Bartholomew Family Park May 1 – September 30.
 Permits are not required October 1 – April 30.
 Free annual permits for Springville residents are available at the Civic Center and the Parks and Recreation Office with proof of residence.
 One permit per household can be issued.
 Permits for non-Springville residents will be available at the park for $10 per day.
+(Additional Information below)

 Monday – Thursday: 11 a.m. – 6 p.m.